renke/babel-plugin-git-version/README.md

 # babel-plugin-git-version

-Expose the the current commit's hash and the name of "nearest" tag as constants in your code.
+Expose the current commit's hash and the name of "nearest" tag as constants in your code.
 Useful to quickly find out what version of your application is deployed.